BentilAi/BentilAi/README.md

 I am a 22-year-old Investment Banker based in the 🇺🇸, and I am passionate about QuantFi, AI, Machine Learning, Investments, Private Equity & Venture Capital!

+- 🔭 My newsletter blog is coming soon!
+Find out for more information at https://tarishbentil.substack.com
-- I’m currently learning algorithmic trading with Python & R
+- 🌱 I’m currently learning algorithmic trading with Python & R
+- 🤔 I’m looking for help with diving into AI & ML
-- How to reach me: The best way to reach me is through linkedin!
+- 📫 How to reach me: The best way to reach me is through linkedin!
-- Fun fact: I enjoy learning things that many may find complex!
+- ⚡ Fun fact: I enjoy learning things that many may find complex!
 <!--
 **BentilAi/BentilAi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.